VIC.GOV.AU | Policy and Advisory Library

 The benefits of structured workplace learning for the community include:

-• opportunity for young people to become actively involved in building the local community, especially in regional and rural areas
+• opportunity for young people to become actively involved in building the local community.

 Overview of the Structured Workplace Learning Guidelines, outlining the meaning and principles of structured workplace learning and the benefits of offering structured workplace learning in schools